 If you are planting a few trees in your garden, where it will be easy to care for them by watering them, weeding and mulching around them, then choose the larger 8-10cm sizes.

-- If you are planting standard trees in a large project or at a site where watering them will be inconvenient, we suggest that you either use the smaller 6-8cm sizes.
-It is always vital to water new trees during their first summer, but the younger trees will be better at coping with low maintenance.
+If you are planting a larger project or putting trees on a site where watering is harder, you should use the smaller 6-8cm sizes.
+It is always vital to water new trees during their first summer, but smaller trees are better at coping with "low" maintenance.

 Our splendid Tree Planting Video explains the first bit: two people make the job much easier.
 Standards that are 6/8cm in girth and upwards are quite big trees, and they absolutely need a stout stake and a strong tree tie during their first couple of years, so don't even consider doing without them.
 Of course, you don't need a tree guard if there are no deer about, but if you are doing any mowing or other work around the trees with machines or tools that might cut the tree, then a tree guard is still handy protection: my dad would just get a handy wooden board, lean it against the tree trunk, maybe stabilise it with something to weight it down if the terrain was uneven, and then run the mower or strimmer right along it.